hshin94/DoorLock-Blynk-Raspberry-pi/Day 13.md

 # Motion Detection Webcam Configuration
-WConfig file should look like
+Config file should look like
 ```shell
 # Rename this distribution example file to motion.conf
 #